 - Financial Clerk

-Financial clerks perform administrative tasks for organizations in several sectors.
+Financial clerks perform administrative tasks.
 Their responsibilities may include keeping records, helping customers, and carrying out financial transactions.
 Financial clerks also compute bills, provide customer assistance, and update financial records.
 They may work in billing, payroll, procurement, insurance, or new accounts.

 Bachelor's Degree in Accounting